VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

   - `group` it can be a number or a string.
 If you provide a string it must be the name of an existing group.
 If you provide a number it must be the "id" of a group.

   - `pattern` can be a lua table or a string.
-This allows to filter even more when we want to trigger the autocommand.
+This allows us to control when we want to trigger the autocommand.
 Its value depends on the event.
 Check the documentation of the event to know the possible values.

   - `once` it can be a boolean.
 If enabled the autocommand will only execute once.
 The default value is `false`.